bio-ontology-research-group/genepheno/README.md

 The Workflow consists of following steps:

-**STEP1.** Annotate Full text PMC articles by employing Whatizit with gene/protein and phenotype names
+**STEP1.** Annotate Full-text PMC articles by employing Whatizit with gene/protein and phenotype names

 See https://github.com/bio-ontology-research-group/whatizit on how to annotate articles with Whatizit.